 CColorModeProvidercomponent provides the

-$chakraColorModevalue that can be injected in your components to handle styling for different color modes.
+$chakraColorModevalue that can be injected into your components to handle styling for different color modes.
 Learn more about Dark mode

 Naming Props: We all know naming is the hardest thing in this industry.
 Generally, ensure a prop name is indicative of what it does.
 Boolean props should be named using auxiliary verbs such as